This post is part of a series on sustainability in coffee and exploring what that means, the various schemes, and how they work.

 See also: Coffee Sustainability

 First I should qualify a few things.
 I have seen, first hand, true poverty in developing nations and it is starkly contrasted to what qualifies as poverty in Western, developed nations, namely America.
 The poor in developing nations don’t likely have running water in their homes, let alone multiple iPhones, a flat-screen TV and broadband Internet access.
 Often workers in developing countries do not have the backing of an OSHA*-like entity to ensure work-place safety.
 And they work for pennies an hour.
 A coffee picker in Indonesia can expect a pay of about 10¢/kilo of picked cherries and the average picker can harvest around 45 kilos a day.
 Believe it or not, that pay rate is above the international poverty line.
-That brings things into perspective when you think about going to Starbucks and paying $4.50 for a drink.

 Granted, the cost of living is very cheap where these people live but there are two caveats: 1) That is by design.
 For example, if no one can afford to pay $3 for a bottle of water, the price (along with the quality) will drop and 2) there is a difference between ‘living’ and ‘thriving.’
-At these wages, people can afford to get by but they ca not necessarily afford to get ahead.
+At these wages, people can afford to get by but they can’t afford to get ahead.
 The typical rut ensues; get a loan to buy something needed, such as farm equipment, then have to repay the loan plus interest, diverting money that could be used elsewhere.

 The typical salary chain in the early phases of coffee goes something like this*: pickers are paid by the farmer who sells the harvest to a processing mill that in turn sells processed, un-roasted coffee beans to a number of different entities such as exporters, distributers, roasters, etc. We need to target each link in the supply/salary chain if we want to make a difference in the lives of producers.
 How do we do that?